Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Optimizing the capacitance sensitivity

-Next we study how the capacitance sensitivity depends on the carrier power $P_1$.
-Figure~\ref{Fig:SCV0} shows that increasing $P_1$ improves the sensitivity, up to an optimal power of $P_1=-31\,\text{dBm}$, where the sensitivity reaches $S_C=0.07\pm0.02\,\text{aF}/\sqrt{\text{Hz}}$.
-This power corresponds to approximately $-132\,\text{dBm}$ on the SQUID input.
-From $-31\,\text{dBm}$ to around $-21\,\text{dBm}$ the sensitivity stays roughly constant before worsening at higher input powers.\\ We interpret these three regimes using the flux-to-voltage transfer function of the SQUID $V_\text{OUT}(\Phi)$, as indicated by the insets in Fig.~\ref{Fig:SCV0}.
+We interpret these three regimes using the flux-to-voltage transfer function of the SQUID $V_\text{OUT}(\Phi)$, as indicated by the insets in Fig.~\ref{Fig:SCV0}.
 For $P_1 < -31$~dBm, the amplifier is in its linear-response regime where the gain and the noise temperature are constant such that the sensitivity improves with increasing SNR at increasing input power.
-The region of approximately constant sensitivity between -31 and -21~dBm indicates gain compression, which means that the induced flux from the input signal $\delta\Phi$ exceeds the linear range of $V_\text{OUT}(\Phi_\text{FL}+\delta\Phi)$.
-This causes harmonics of the sideband to appear in the output spectrum such that the SNR around the sideband frequency drops.
-For $P_1>-21\,\text{dBm}$, when the flux exceeds a quarter of the period of $V_\text{OUT}(\Phi)$, the amplifier reaches its saturation.
-At this point the flux oscillation reaches beyond the maxima and minima of $V_\text{OUT}(\Phi)$ and the sensitivity begins to degrade.
-The saturation threshold in Fig.~\ref{Fig:SCV0} approximately matches the power threshold where $T_\text{N}$ begins to degrade (Fig.~\ref{Fig:SQUID}(e)). $S_C$ does not follow the noise temperature exactly because increasing the carrier power affects both the signal and the noise.
-In the next paragraph we will introduce a figure of merit that does not benefit from input power and follows the noise more closely.\\ For dispersive readout of spin qubits, good capacitance sensitivity $S_C$ is not sufficient to achieve high fidelity.
-One reason is that it may require a large RF bias, giving rise to back action by exciting unwanted transitions in the qubit device.
-Another reason is that the quantum capacitance is usually sizable only within a small bias range, so that increasing the RF excitation improves $S_C$ without improving the qubit readout fidelity.
-This is the case for singlet-triplet qubits, where the quantum capacitance is large only near zero detuning~\cite{Petersson2010}.
-For dispersive readout, the most suitable figure of merit is the sensitivity to the oscillating charge induced on the gate electrode by the qubit capacitance, which in our setup corresponds to the charge induced on one plate of the varactor.
-This sensitivity is
+The region of approximately constant sensitivity between $-31$~dBm and $-21$~dBm indicates gain compression, which means that the flux $\delta\Phi$ induced by the input signal exceeds the linear range of $V_\text{OUT}(\Phi+\delta\Phi)$.
+This creates harmonics sidebands in the output spectrum such that the SNR around the main sidebands decreases.
+For $P_1>-21\,\text{dBm}$, when $\delta \Phi$ exceeds a quarter of a flux period, the amplifier reaches its saturation.
+At this point the flux oscillation reaches beyond the maxima and minima of $V_\text{OUT}(\Phi)$ and the sensitivity is degraded.
+The saturation threshold in Fig.~\ref{Fig:SCV0} approximately matches the power threshold where $T_\text{N}$ begins to worsen (Fig.~\ref{Fig:SQUID}(e)). $S_C$ does not follow the noise temperature exactly because increasing the carrier power affects both the signal and the noise.
+In the next paragraph we will introduce a figure of merit that does not benefit from input power and follows the noise more closely.